 In a field was a Larsen magpie trap, these are legal in appropriate circumstances, complete with a live magpie as bait.
 The logic is simple – another bird is attracted and trapped – shoot the first and start again.
 A friend of mine employed one in his garden and quickly caught a bird.
 He didn’t have the heart to kill it so drove it ten miles away and released it, I wonder who was back first.

 I was back at the car as the rain started, mission accomplished.

-AW states “there are no fells not worth climbing, but Ponsonby Fell is very nearly in this category…” Actually I quite enjoyed my circuit and found much of interest.
-Methink he doth protest too much and should have directed his comments to Cold Fell.
+AW states “there are no fells not worth climbing, but Ponsonby Fell is very nearly in this category…” Actually, I quite enjoyed my circuit and found much of interest.
+Methinks he doth protest too much and should have directed his comments to Cold Fell.